Updated December 14, 2023

 - DMARC (Domain-based Message Authentication and, Reporting, and Conformance)

-Phishing prevention is aided by built-in rules and policies in cloud email platforms such as Microsoft 365 and Google G Suite.
-In order to detect malicious intent, they compare your messages to the billions of others they receive every day.
+Built-in rules and policies aid phishing prevention in cloud email platforms such as Microsoft 365 and Google G Suite.
+They compare your messages to the billions of others they receive daily to detect malicious intent.
 On-premises email servers, such as Microsoft Exchange, have anti-malware features.
 Finally, both business users and customers require training.
-Phishing attempts may try to reach clients via social media or even SMS texts (smishing), which you have very little chance of stopping from a technological standpoint, therefore customer knowledge is a critical protection against phishing attacks.
+Phishing attempts may try to reach clients via social media or even SMS texts (smishing), which you have very little chance of stopping from a technological standpoint.
+Therefore, customer knowledge is critical protection against phishing attacks.

-With these safeguards in place, the tools and services listed below will help you detect and stop phishing assaults even more effectively.
+With these safeguards, the tools and services listed below will help you detect and stop phishing assaults even more effectively.

 Tools of phishing are given below:

 1. King Phisher